data-umbrella/data-umbrella.github.io/_posts/2023-10-17-du-pymc-study-group.md

 ## Background
-Afer the July & August 2022 PyMC Open Source Working Sessions, Data Umbrella held monthly 2-hour sessions referred to as "Study Group" or "Open Source Sessions".
+Data Umbrella organized a series of 5 sessions over two months: [July & August 2022 PyMC Open Source Working Sessions](https://blog.dataumbrella.org/data-umbrella-pymc-2022-report).
+After that Data Umbrella held monthly 2-hour sessions referred to as "Study Group" or "Open Source Sessions".
 It was an opportunity for prior contributors from the Data Umbrella/PyMC OS Working Sessions to continue contributing with the presence of mentor(s) from the PyMC team.

 From September 2022 to August 2023, we held a total of 12 sessions.